Muswell Hill men convicted over killing of David Bello-Monerville

 “David, with the support of family members, did what they could to stop the suspects fleeing, sadly David paid for his actions with his life.”

-In a victim impact statement read in court vid’s Mother, Linda Burke-Monerville said: “My son was a hard-working man.
+In a victim impact statement read in court, David’s Mother, Linda Burke-Monerville, said: “My son was a hard-working man.
 A wonderful human being and a wonderful son.
 His brothers and sisters looked up to him, and despite the other tragedies that have afflicted this family, David strived to be the best man that he could be.

 “Our family has struggled to comprehend how we could lose David in such horrific circumstances and this has devastated all of us.